Felacc/hotel-reservation-system/README.md

 This is a group project that was created for the class ICS-125 (Software Engineering Process) at Camosun College.

-We were a team of three, tasked with making a hotel reservation database management system that performs CRUD operations on a MariaDB/MySQL database.
+We were a team of three, tasked with making a hotel reservation management system that performs CRUD operations on a MariaDB/MySQL database.

 ## The Design